 Not having enough food to eat is, alongside having no home, the most extreme level of poverty.

-Hope’s foodclub provides discount, but heathy and fresh food to people on benefits , who join hte club on a membership system, Funded by the People’s Lottery and BCBN, you can read about the project here
+Hope’s foodclub provides discount, but heathy and fresh food to people on benefits , who join the club on a membership system.
+The project runs a series of pop-up shops on remote estates, taking food to people where they are, rather than from a static base.
+You can read about the project here

 We are active members of the Sustainable Food Northampton partnership – working to improve access to good food for all Northampton’s citizens.

 We are members of Good Food Organisations Canada as an international affiliate:

 We link closely to the work of SUSTAIN